Electrical Networks, Lagrangian Grassmannians and Symplectic Groups: Fundamental representation of the symplectic group

 \begin{remark} Various explicit bases of this subrepresentation are of interest and have been studied a lot, see \cite{PLG}, \cite{DC} for example.

-It is interesting to compare the basis found in \cite{L} to the standard bases found in \cite{DC}. \end{remark} Putting it all together allows us to refine the statement of Theorem \ref{Lthm}. \begin{theorem} The image of the set $\overline{E}_n$ maps to the projectivisation of the orbit of the highest weight vector $X(e_{\emptyset})$ in the fundamental representation of the group $Sp(2n-2)$ which corresponds to the last vertex in the Dynkin diagram for the Lie algebra $\mathfrak{sp}_{2n-2}$. \end{theorem}
+It is interesting to compare the basis found in \cite{L} to the standard bases found in \cite{DC}. \end{remark} Putting it all together allows us to refine the statement of Theorem \ref{Lthm}.

+\begin{theorem} The image of the set $\overline{E}_n$ maps to the projectivisation of the compactification of the orbit of the highest weight vector $X(e_{\emptyset})$ in the fundamental representation of the group $\mathrm{Sp}(2n-2)$ which corresponds to the last vertex in the Dynkin diagram for the Lie algebra $\mathfrak{sp}_{2n-2}$. \end{theorem}